MiguelCastillo/koFactory/README.md

 koFactory.bind($el, viewModel);
 ```

-* A small sample of a more a real use case with server data.
+* A small sample of a more real use case with server data.
 ``` javascript

 // Interface to get a model.
 In real life, this would be its own module, but let's just play along